accelerando-consulting/iot-elk/README.md

 # IoT data pipeline

 1. Sensor data transmitted via MQTT
-3. Logstash consumes MQTT input (augments events with site/sensor data such as geolocation)
+2. Logstash consumes MQTT input (augments events with site/sensor data such as geolocation)
-4. Elasticsearch data lake
+3. Elasticsearch data lake
-5. Serverless API, plus Elm user interface
+4. [optional] Serverless API, S3-hosted web interface
+5. [optional] kafka or kinesis for sending alerts onward or processing events

 # Production setup

 1. Sensors communicate via WiFi or LPWAN
 2. On-site concentrator
 3. Site concentrator relays to MQTT (or sensors may go direct)
-2. Mosquitto in docker on EC2 instance
+4. Mosquitto in docker on EC2 instance
-3. Logstash in docker on EC2 instance
+5. Logstash in docker on EC2 instance
-4. Elasticsearch hosted by cloud.elastic.co
+6. Elasticsearch hosted by cloud.elastic.co or on AWS

 The docker-compose-live.yml file sets up components 2+3